swasin185/kxreport/readme.md

 sudo cp ./target/kxreport.war /var/lib/tomcat10/webapps
 ```

-## Docker Scripts
+## Docker Script

-If you prefer to use docker for evaluation or testing See. ./docker/\*.sh
+If you prefer to use docker for evaluation or testing See ./docker/\*.sh
-in docker environment use the latest version of Java, Tomcat, MariaDB
+Docker environment use the newer version of Java, Tomcat, MariaDB
+Update on late 2025 it support by Java v25, Tomcat v11, MariaDB v12

 ### docker.sh